JHU SON Center for Community Innovation and Scholarship

 Function of Organization/Mission:

-The Academic Community Nursing Center reduces health disparities and serves vulnerable populations by providing opportunities for student learning, faculty practice, research and scholarships.
+The Center for Community Innovation and Scholarship reduces health disparities and serves vulnerable populations by providing opportunities for student learning, faculty practice, research and scholarships.

 House of Ruth Maryland